hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 I also should remind everyone that HTML tests are no good to judge XML codec.

 [9:00:31](#vmfFC5-2OQXQb_ZasDt7AvjOWfbrbHASKXy20drBGrI) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 Don't know...
 I'm quite happy that I don't have to work with XML now.
-I just wanted to put my little bit into the decision mess Ì†ΩÌ∏É
+I just wanted to put my little bit into the decision mess üòÉ

 [9:02:22](#V0lgC4kxfXYpI6DHCNyjwF75cyNfn5uU3hwvj5VLAzQ) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 Here is a little piece of real code where I used XML last time (years ago):